A LEGACY OF ADVOCACY

 Started the year DJing at Mumbai Pride.

-Listed a Forbes 100 Woman Founder.
+Listed a Forbes 100 Woman Founder for Gaysians.

 After successfully lobbying in parliament to push for legislation change in India, Reeta put on the UK celebration on the scrapping of criminal legislation 377 in India & was covered in global media.